avodonosov/pocl/README.md

 javascript functions loaded into the browser are actually called at runtime.

 Tested it also with my web application http://testsheet.biz.
-This application uses very small amount of libraries, and I can invoke every application feature in UI.
+This application uses very small amount of libraries, and is small enough to invoke every application feature in UI.
 Around 50% of JS functions of testsheet.biz are invoked at run-time.

 ## Actually removing the unused code